yogodoshi/pah/README.md

 A rails application template which was born from [Startup DEV][startupdev] and now is used to start most projects at [HE:labs][helabs].

+Pah is an opinionated Rails template.
+All gems are our recommendations to recurring problems based on our experience.
+For example, when writing tests that need to access network we recommend using VCR and WebMock.
+If you want to make a PR to add/remove gem X, please follow below steps:

+1. Make a PR to remove gem X
+2. Make a PR to our blog and explain the gem's pros and cons, how to use, the tricks etc.

 ## Instalation

 Install Pah at the command prompt: